Proper Noun

 2. Since proper noun can be unfamiliar, students often misspell them when they do not know the correct spelling.
 For example, Students may write 'I live in Newzealand' instead of 'I live in New Zealand

-How to Identify Proper Noun in a Sentence?
+How to Identify Proper Nouns in a Sentence?

-2. To identify proper noun, ask yourself who or what the word is talking about in the sentence's context.
+2. Then ask yourself who or what the word is talking about in the sentence's context.

-3. Look for any specific name of location, thing, individual or an animal.
+3. Most importantly, look for any specific name of a location, thing, individual or animal.

-Proper noun and common noun are two types of nouns in English grammar
+Proper nouns and common nouns are two types of nouns in English grammar:

-2. It is always capitalised, regardless of its position in a sentence.
+They are always capitalised, regardless of their position in a sentence.
+They are not capitalised unless they begin a sentence.

 Share Your Feedback